 Step by step instructions

-Cold dough is a necessity for flaky croissants, which means the majority of the time spent making homemade croissants is spent chilling.
-Which means if you start in the afternoon then let them rise overnight while you sleep, you can wake up to warm Chocolate Croissants in only 20 minutes.
+If you start in the afternoon then let them rise overnight while you sleep, you can wake up to warm chocolate croissants in only 20 minutes.

-- Make dough + chill at least 1 hour
+- Make croissant pastry dough then chill dough for at least 1 hour.

-- Place on prepared baking sheet and let rise slowly in the refrigerator 10-16 hours
+- Place formed chocolate croissants on parchment lined baking sheet and let croissants rise.
+Either rise croissants slowly in the refrigerator 10-16 hours.
+Or rise more quickly at room temperature for 1-½ hours.

 - One option is to make the dough in advance – make dough in step 1 and refrigerate up to 1 day or freeze up to 1 month rather than only chill for 1 hour.
 If frozen, thaw in the refrigerator 12 hours before adding the butter square and rolling.